B3legaer/CodeRAG/README.md

 [An attempt to build cursor's @codebase feature - RAG on codebases - part 2](https://blog.lancedb.com/building-rag-on-codebases-part-2/)

 A powerful code search and query system that lets you explore codebases using natural language.
 Ask questions about your code and get contextual answers powered by LanceDB, OpenAI gpt4o-mini/gpt4o and Answerdotai's colbert-small-v1 reranker.
-Supports Python, Rust, JavaScript and Java with a clean, minimal UI.
+Supports Python, Rust, JavaScript, CSharp and Java with a clean, minimal UI.

 > **Note**: New OpenAI/Anthropic accounts may experience token rate limits.
 Consider using an established account.